-The clothing and uniforms fringe benefit is paid to the employee to purchase additional or replace worn uniforms on an bi-annual basis.
+The clothing and uniforms fringe benefit is paid to the employee to purchase additional or replace worn uniforms on a bi-annual basis.
 The clothing and uniforms item under supplies is for purchase of grant funded new hires original issuance and/or required uniform pieces that would not be covered by the annual clothing allowance.

-Total Fringe Costs = \$1,141,951.97
+Total fringe costs = \$1,233,254.48

-Match: Fringe for non-federally funded employees whom perform MCSAP eligible activities.
+Match: Fringe for non-federally funded employees who perform MCSAP eligible activities.
 These employees are full-time Officers and Civilian staff with the NMSP-CVE, funded by the New Mexico State General fund and conduct CMV inspections and other MCSAP eligible activities.
-The actual hourly rates will range from \$20.00/hour - \$36.00/hour, therefore fringe rates might differ based on salaries and W4 status.
+The actual hourly rates will range from \$12.63/hour - \$36.00/hour, therefore fringe rates might differ based on salaries and W4 status.
 Please note that the identified officers above are for illustrative purposes only to meet the constraints of the formula tables.
-In fact, DPS employs over a 100 general funded positions whose activities are 80-95% MCSAP eligible.
+In fact, DPS employs over 100 general funded positions whose activities are 80-95% MCSAP eligible.
 Match may be drawn from any of these employees.
 Match from specific activities will not be duplicated for other grant match purposes or for maintenance of effort.